pfbrowning/ng-radio/README.md

 * Bugs
   * Favorite button not showing in mat-menu
 * Chores
-  * Service refactor: should StreamValidatorService be split into multiple services?
   * Prevent accidental audio streaming through CORS proxy
   * Show a loading spinner in place of the main app content while waiting for the config to load
   * Turn off sleep timer on audio pause